robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 $$
 This has been modified so that the forward value of the stock is adjusted by the dividend yeild.

+# Implied Volatility

+The inputs to the option model above are the underlying price, the exercise price, the time to expiration, the risk free rate and the expected volatility.
+All of these quantities are known except for the expected volatility.

+In fact, if you look at market prices, then the current option price is also known.
+If you were to plug in the current option price and solve for the volatility \\( \sigma \\) you would get the market's expectation for volatility.
+This is called implied volatility---the volatility implied by the market price.

+Unfortunately, there is no closed form solution for the implied volatility.
+However, the Black-Scholes model shows us that the price of an option is monotonic in \\( \sigma \\).
+This means that we can use any root finding method to solve for \\( \sigma \\) in:
+$$
+f(\sigma, S, E, t, r) - C = 0
+$$
+where \\( f(\cdot) \\) is the theoretical of a call option.

 # Greeks